kevinawalsh/betterfiledialog/README.md

 # BetterFileDialog
-Better file load/save dialogs for Java AWT and Swing applications.
+A (mostly failed) experiment at making better file load/save dialogs for Java AWT and Swing applications.

 It's 2023, and there is still no decent, cross-platform, and reliable way for Java AWT or Swing applications to display a file load/save dialog or a directory